John Finnegan (The Bold and the Beautiful): Storylines

 Not long after the birth of Hayes, Finn and Steffy tie the knot at the Forrester mansion.
 Prior to the wedding, Finn explains to Steffy that he was adopted, and Steffy meets his parents Jack Finnegan (Ted King) and Li Finnegan (Naomi Matsuda).
 During the reception, Finn goes to the guest house to check on a message from work.
 When he gets off the phone, Sheila Carter (Kimberlin Brown) appears from the shadows.
 She congratulates him and reveals to him that she is his biological mother.
 Finn is excited to finally meet his birth mother, and wants everyone to meet her.
 Though unbeknownst to him, she already knows them.
 Everyone is shocked to see her, and believe she is lying and scamming them.
 Jack confirms the truth, and confesses he had known for years about Sheila and had not told Finn or Li.

 During a visit where Jack attempts to warn Sheila off from Finn, Steffy, and Hayes, it is revealed that Jack was, in reality, Finn's biological father.
 Jack and Sheila had engaged in a past sexual relationship that often took place in the same hospital in which Sheila, a nurse, and Li, a surgeon, were working, and after impregnating Sheila, Jack arranged for Sheila to give up Finn as a newborn, with the objective of having him and Li raised Finn and simultaneously keeping his affair hidden.

 Sheila's desire to contact her son developed into an obsession and anybody interrupting or disapproving contact attempts - particularly those who blatantly deny her access to Finn and/or Hayes - would become enemies of Sheila and targets of manipulation, schemes or attacks.
 It was ultimately a slew of Sheila's crazed attacks that led to Finn being accidentally shot by Sheila herself.
 Finn had stepped in front of Steffy and took a bullet as Sheila was pointing her gun towards Steffy.
 Finn later "died" in Steffy's arms.

-In late May 2022, Finn was later revealed to have survived the shooting and thus alive, however in a state of comatose, being taken care of, by his mother, Li.
-Li kept Finn hidden unbeknownst by his wife, Steffy and the rest of the Forresters, his father, Jack, and his birth mother, Sheila Carter.
+In late May 2022, Finn was revealed to have survived the shooting and was thus alive, albeit in a state of comatose, being taken care of by his mother, Li.
+Li kept Finn hidden, unbeknownst to his wife, Steffy, the rest of the Forresters, his father, Jack, and his birth mother, Sheila Carter.